PumpFetch/PumpFetch/README.md

 ### Sniper Wallets
 - **File:** `sniper_wallets.py`
 - **Functionality:**
-  Analyzes the database to identify wallets that repeatedly conduct sniper transactions.
+  Analyzes the database to identify wallets that repeatedly perform sniper transactions.
 This module groups transactions by wallet and records those with multiple entries, helping to highlight potentially suspicious trading behavior.

 ---